10 Best Salomon Shorts for Running Tested In-Depth

 Q. Do I wear fitting or loose running shorts for a short run?

 A. There are two types of running shorts that you can consider.
 Basketball shorts.
 Basketball shorts are very commonly worn for running because they offer a decent range of motion and can prevent chafing for men who have thighs that rub together while running.
 Though not made for running, basketball shorts have slowly gained the preference of many male runners.
 The second option are cycling shorts.
-These shorts fit closely to the skin and are sometimes referred to as compression tights for the way in which they hold the muscles in place firmly during the course of the run.
-Runners who prefer this type of running shorts typically like these shorts specifically because of the compressive qualities in the shorts.
-Also you can consider looking at the weather and how comfortable either of the two running shorts make you feel.
+Also known as compression shorts they act like the 2nd skin.
+They are able to hold the leg muscles in place during running.
+Though they are also another another version of shorts that many runners cant seem to agree on whether they are OK, they tend to expose more than enough when it comes to male runners.
+Fitting or lose running shorts narrow down to personal preference of the runner and also the distance and the weather in which the runner will be running in.
+Both shorts function well you just need to get the one that suits you perfectly and is comfortable.

 Q. How much are you willing to spend?